samlero/Cmac/README.md

 ## C++
 See the examples in [CmacTests.cpp](tests/CmacTests.cpp) and [MarshallerTests.cpp](tests/MarshallerTests.cpp).
 ## Matlab
-See an example in [api/matlab/usage.m](api/matlab/usage.m)
+See an example in [api/matlab/usage.m](api/matlab/usage.m).

 # DISCLAIMER
-The repository is primarily thoroughly tested and utilized by the authors in a Windows environment using the MATLAB API for control systems research.
+The repository is thoroughly tested and utilized by the authors in a Windows environment using the MATLAB API for control systems research.
+This is also a good indication that the core C++ is functional under a Windows environment.
+Linux works in theory, more testing to be done on it.